New Newcastle owner Bin Salman owns world’s most expensive house worth £230m

 - Mohamed Bin Salman reportedly has a net worth which is ten times higher than that of Manchester City owner Sheikh Mansour

-- Reports have it that Salman who recently acquired Premier League club Manchester City owns the richest house in the world
+- Reports have it that Salman who recently acquired Premier League club Newcastle owns the most expensive house in the world

 - Salman who is the Saudi Crown Prince reportedly purchased the massive property in France back in 2015 for £230million